vegaprotocol/documentation/docs/concepts/trading-framework/market-lifecycle.md

 #### Exits pending state
 - A market is no longer pending when any of the following occur:
-  - Enactment date is reached, the conditions for exiting the auction are met, and at least one trade will be generated when uncrossing the auction → Active (the auction is uncrossed during this transition)
+- Enactment date is reached, the conditions for exiting the auction are met, and at least one trade will be generated when uncrossing the auction.
+The auction is uncrossed during this transition → [Active](#market-status-active)

 ### Market status: Active
 Once the enactment date is reached, the other conditions specified to exit the pending state are met, and the opening auction uncrosses, then the market becomes `active`.